 The best tips I could give purchasers wishing to own a Maine Coon with impressive lynx tips are:

-- Look at the parents: Purchase kitten, whose parents have long lynx tips.
+- Look at the parents: Purchase a kitten, whose parents have long lynx tips.
 This genetically increases your chances that the kitten will develop them too when they are older.

 - Visible lynx tips: Maine Coon kittens have usually developed small lynx tips by 12 weeks of age, therefore purchasers should only consider buying Maine Coon kittens with already visible lynx tips.
 These small tips will ultimately grow larger, as the cat ages.

 If you look at the picture gallery below, you can see what Maine Coon lynx tips look like on different colored Maine Coon cats: